15 and a half Consort Road

 This hides pretty much all the machinery and lots of storage.
 The boiler re-circulates warm water to the back bathroom through the concrete floor, warming a strip year round to ward off and dampness from kitchen spills.
 It also runs that bit hotter which is nice for cold feet in the winter.
 The whole house ventilation heat exchanger is also sited here.

-This mezzanine pod is still to be lavished with the finishing touches that it yearns for, but sloping walls give a feeling of greater space than there actually is – given the extra width at the height of one’s eyeline.
-The bookshelves float off the walls and will have T-16 florescent lights let into a slot in the upper outer edge.
+This mezzanine pod has sloping walls to give a feeling of greater space than there actually is – given the extra width at the height of one’s eyeline.
+The bookshelves float off the walls and have led strips let into a slot in the upper outer edge to illuminate the ceiling.

 Three large draws under the day bed pull out to form the support for the other half of a double bed; the space under this day bed is providing headroom for the corridor beneath.
 The back of the right hand small cupboard is removable to allow mounting of a film projector throwing the beam out near the ceiling of the room below.
 The window opens with the force of the gas struts being controlled by a converted ‘landrover’ hand winch to the left – it remains waterproof in any position except in driving rain.

 The spring loaded roller blinds can either be fully open or hooked onto the window in a number of partially closed positions.
-There is further construction planned to have all the printing machinery under the desk in a serviceable fashion.
 With high solar gain and full insulation plus heat rising up from the main house this room has rarely needed heating, but under the oak floating floor there is a wonderfully slim electric heating element set in felt.

-Again exploits the sloping wall concept to maximize the feeling of space and storage – but still showing quite some degree of potential rather than actual progress.
+Again exploits the sloping wall concept to maximize the feeling of space and storage.

-Centre ceiling fitting will be a light and shower head as found elsewhere in the house, behind the mirror wall is storage – and washing machine and laundry chute.
+Centre ceiling fitting is a light and shower head combinations.
+Behind the mirror wall is storage – and washing machine and laundry chute.

-Other side of room will be white phenolic ply seat and basin, the under stair portion will lift to reveal the loo.
+On left side of room is a white phenolic ply seat and basin, the under stair portion lifts to reveal the loo.
 Walls are silver anodized aluminium, slots in the floor are tapered to allow water drainage.

-The concrete floor ‘blade’ that runs throughout the entire building visually starts here, we have plans to further polish the concrete – but not so much as to lose the soft sheen it has at the moment.
+The concrete floor ‘blade’ that runs throughout the entire building visually starts here.
 Above this concrete everything floats, furniture, fittings and walls – on shadow gaps by day and light ‘cushions’ by night.

 This room embodies the whole spirit of the house – being about light and space.
 There are no ‘windows’ – so the view can only be had by looking thru doors, up into the sky or thru the bathroom glass.
-There is however the ‘false window’ onto New York, temporarily missing the splashback glass, which in turn protects from kitchen grime and gives more of a window like illusion.
+There is however the ‘false window’ onto New York, a 6 segment photo taken from a window of the Chrysler Building.

-The 3 sloped pull out units contain all manner of items and will be joined by a 4th – soon to complete the recycling bin set up, the sloped ‘fold down’ door is a laundry chute to the utility room behind whilst the sloped ‘fold up’ door contains a bust of our son 2 weeks prior to his birth.
+The 3 sloped pull out units contain all manner of items from food to recycling.
+The sloped ‘fold down’ door is a laundry chute to the utility room behind whilst the sloped ‘fold up’ door contains a bust of our son 2 weeks prior to his birth.

-The cantilevered glass shoe shelf will have small lights set inside the wall which will help the shoes to skip along the room to celebrate Claire’s dancing profession.
+The cantilevered glass shoe shelf has an intumescent 'glow-strip' light on the glass to help the shoes to skip along the room to celebrate Claire’s dancing profession.

 The flame blade fireplace is designed to give the illusion of a line of fire burning from within a wooden shelf.

 The bathroom glass window is electrically dimmable glass to allow privacy.
-There will be a ceiling mounted digital projector and roll down screen at the eastern end of the house.
+There is a ceiling mounted digital projector and roll down screen at the eastern end of the house.

 The floor is power floated concrete and contains all the heating pipes, the plan is to link these pipes to similar ones in the roof membrane to capture the solar gain and transfer it into the floor slab.
 Underfloor heating with a large residual thermal mass is great in large rooms and essential with opening roofs – thus allowing occasional complete air changes without throwing away all the heat.